shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/080-storefront.md

 - `href`: Links to the element, which contains the tab's contents and thus must be rendered

 Inside the `a` tag, you'll find the tab's label, 'Bundles' in this case.
 Translations will be added later, don't worry about this yet.
-Additional to that, there's an icon added, just as mentioned above.

 This would already render a bundle tab, but it has no content to show yet.
 Looking into the original `tabs.html.twig` file, there's a `div` container for the several tab content's.
 Copy the first block inside this block, which should be `page_product_detail_tabs_content_description`, and override it in your custom